Funded by Senate Bill 1407

 What are the Judicial Council's policies with regard to local hiring and purchasing during design and construction?
 How will members of the public find out about these opportunities?

 The Judicial Council requires that the contractor conduct outreach to local subcontractors, ensuring that qualified local firms are fully aware of the bidding opportunity, process, and timeline.
 All qualified subcontractors, lower-tier subcontractors, and suppliers will be considered.

 When will the renovations and addition to the Willows Courthouse be completed?

-Construction is currently scheduled to begin in summer 2015; the courthouse is scheduled for completion in summer 2017.
+Construction is currently scheduled to begin in second quarter FY2017-2018; the courthouse is scheduled for completion in second quarter FY 2019-2020.
 This schedule is subject to change.

 |Judicial Council of California

 |FOR COURTS TO REPORT FACILITY ISSUES|